sajandrews/slackplusplus/README.md

 # Slackplusplus
-This is a siimple kudos slack bot
+This is a simple kudos slack bot

 ## Prerequisite
 Redis